by Andrea M. Darcy

-Some people do seem to genetically have a stronger drive than others, and it can cause real tension within relationships.
+Of course some people do seem to genetically have a stronger drive than others.
+And this can cause real tension within relationships.

-But if your need for sex has been a problem for you in every relationship, it’s time to ask a question – is your high sex drive really the problem, or is there a hidden issue at play?
+But if your need for sex has been a problem for you in every relationship, it’s time to ask a question.
+Is your high sex drive really the problem, or are there hidden issues at play?

 Do you really have a high sex drive, or is it about something else?